Gilfeather/mcp-template/CONTRIBUTING.md

 ## Code Style

-- Follow PEP 8 for Python code
+- Follow PEP 8 for Python code (enforced by ruff)
 - Use type hints where appropriate
 - Add docstrings for all functions and classes
 - Keep functions focused and small
+- Use ruff for linting and formatting
+- Run `make check` before submitting PRs
-- Maximum line length: 127 characters
+- Maximum line length: 88 characters (enforced by ruff)
 - Use meaningful variable and function names

 ## Testing Guidelines

 Before submitting a pull request:

+1. Run `make check` to ensure code quality
+2. Run `make test` to verify all tests pass
-1. Ensure all imports work correctly
+3. Ensure all imports work correctly
-2. Test the MCP server with a mock API if possible
+4. Test the MCP server with a mock API if possible
-3. Verify all tools work as expected
+5. Verify all tools work as expected
-4. Check error handling scenarios
+6. Check error handling scenarios
-5. Run security checks with bandit
-6. Ensure no new linting errors
+7. Run `pre-commit run --all-files` to check hooks

 ## Documentation